jockehewh/xcms/README.md

 once you are logged-in i invite you to change your password via the 'Management > accounts' section.

 To use the "Component Management System" browse to the "builders" folder at the root of your project.
 From here you can initialize you project with your favorite app generator using npm.
+(If you are not using any app generator make sure to have a "scripts" object containing a ```dev``` script and a ```build``` script in your package.json file)

 ### Usage:

-on the main page you will face see a rectangle, this is the workspace. on the right hand side you have the menu. i will walk you throught the different options from top to bottom:

 __Media manager:__